 Construction project closeout can be a long process due to the many steps that are often required including completion of punchlists, final inspections, contract closeout, submission of as-builts and more.
 To ensure that each of these steps are completed on time, a project closeout checklist is essential.
 With this project closeout checklist template, you can list all tasks needing to be completed along with details of each task, specific requirements and the date completed.

-Construction is the ultimate “just get it done” business.
-And Smartsheet is the collaborative work management solution that many of the world’s largest construction companies rely on to stay productive, communicate among far-flung teams, and document every step of every project.
+One such tool is Smartsheet, a work execution platform that enables enterprises and teams to get from idea to impact - fast.
+Many of the world’s leading construction companies rely on Smartsheet to stay productive, communicate among far-flung teams, and document every step of the project.

 You may also be interested in: